Breza/breza.github.io/_posts/2017-1-14-untitled.md

 ---
 layout: post
-title: Blogging Like a Hacker
+title: untitled test page
 ---

+This page is just a test.
+Look elsewhere on this site for actual content.

 This is an R Markdown format used for publishing markdown documents to GitHub.
 When you click the **Knit** button all R code chunks are run and a markdown file (.md) suitable for publishing to GitHub is generated.